dsccommunity/xPSDesiredStateConfiguration/README.md

   * Default Value: Present
 * **[String] FullName** _(Write)_: Represents a string with the full name you want to use for the user account.
+* **[String] NewName** _(Write)_: Represents a string with the new name you want to use for the user account.
+When setting this property, the UserName property must be set appropriately to uniquely identify the user both before and after setting the SamAccountName, e.g. by SID.
 * **[PSCredential] Password** _(Write)_: Indicates the password you want to use for this account.
 * **[Boolean] PasswordChangeNotAllowed** _(Write)_: Indicates if the user can